100 Notable alumni of

 -

-Hans Carl von Carlowitz, originally Hannß Carl von Carlowitz, was a Saxon tax accountant and mining administrator.
+Hans Carl von Carlowitz or Hannß Carl von Carlowitz, was a Saxon tax accountant and mining administrator.
 His book Sylvicultura oeconomica, oder haußwirthliche Nachricht und Naturmäßige Anweisung zur wilden Baum-Zucht (1713) was the first comprehensive treatise about forestry.
-He is considered to be the father of sustainable yield forestry.
+He approached forestry from the fears of a shortage of wood needed for the mining industry.
+He coined the term Nachhaltigkeit, now translated as "sustainable" while referring to the use of forests and is considered to be the father of sustainable yield forestry.

 -